You don’t stay competitive by standing still.

 Market trends and the ability to deliver on customer requirements are fluid constructs that need reliable innovative partners.

-Business-critical technology investments such as print MIS software will have various levels of multi-function, and often multi-location, stakeholders.
+Business-critical technology investments such as print management software will have various levels of multi-function, and often multi-location stakeholders.
 Ensuring all parties have a clear understanding of what the objectives, expectations and targets entail will be the key to everybody’s success.

 BUY-IN.
 SIGN OFF.

 You don’t need employee approval to make strategic or organizational changes.
 What you do need is their buy-in to be committed to the changes and engaged in the process so you retain a team who can execute.